AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Overall, American Family has affordable rates, many auto insurance discounts, and strong financial and customer strength ratings.
 It’s a great option for drivers of all profiles, including young drivers and those with a DUI.

 American Family is actually not so expensive.
-The average annual cost of full coverage is only $1,936 at American Family, while the national average is $2,399, 19 percent higher.
-The provider also offers lower-than-average rates for high-risk drivers with bad credit or a DUI.
-That being said, American Family is, on average, slightly more expensive than the national average for drivers with an at-fault accident.
+The average annual cost of full coverage is only $2,181 at American Family, while the national average is $2,356, seven percent higher.
+The provider also offers lower-than-average rates for drivers with a DUI.
+That being said, American Family is, on average, more expensive than the national average for other high-risk driving profiles.

 There is no other insurance company that owns American Family Insurance.
 Rather, it is a subsidiary of American Family Mutual Insurance Company, according to the U.S. Securities and Exchange Commission.